MichelleDuda/hangman/README.md

 ## Features

 ### Introduction Screen
 - The introduction screen features ASCII art to display to the user that they are playing a hangman game.
-It also contains a feature asking the user for their name to display a personalized message to ask if they are ready to play the game.
+It also contains a feature asking the user for their name to display a personalized message to ask if they would like to view instructions and are ready to play the game.

 <img src="documentation/features/title.jpg">

+### Instruction Screen
+- The instruction screen gives a brief description of how the game is played in the event the user is unfamiliar with it.

 ### Game Display
 - The main display screen displays the hangman figure along with